mfdeux/lazy_river_webex/README.md

 ## Installation instructions:

-1. Download the Lazy River repo to your local macchine.
+1. Download the Lazy River repo to your local machine.

 2. Open the extensions directory [chrome://extensions](chrome://extensions)